Top 10 Lists

 You're thinking it.
 I'm thinking it.
 The kids are definitely thinking it.
 Summer's virtually here and a flurry of warm-weather activities are on the mind as peak travel season to and within the United States has arrived.

-Many will flock to these hot-spots, but many others will flee to avoid crowds and escape to quiet retreats such as national park wilderness and memorable beaches of their own.
+While many will flock to these hot-spots, many others will flee to avoid crowds and escape to quiet retreats and memorable beaches of their own.
 We won't hear as much about the latter because they'll flee to disparate destinations.

 Permalink 🔗